 A fold of loose skin hanging from the neck or throat.

 PRICKED: ears that are upright, examples include the Corgi and Husky.

 DROPPED: ears that hang down, examples are the Bloodhound or a Grand Basset Griffon Vendeen.

-BUTTON: ears that have a fold in them, for example, Shetland Sheepdogs or Airedale Terriers.
+BUTTON: ears that have a fold in them, for example, Shetland Sheepdogs or Wheaten Terriers.

 CROPPED: ears that are surgically altered, often seen on Doberman Pinchers.

 LOW SET: ears that begin, or are set, below the level of the eye.
 An example would be the Bloodhound seen above.

 HIGH SET: ears that begin, or are set, higher than eye level.
 An example would be the Airedale seen above.

 The aspect of appearance or temperament that is considered detrimental to the breed type that can be directly observed.